kbastani/qcon-nyc-2017/README.md

     $ sh run.sh

-This script will run each of the 4 JVM applications in this example in a single terminal. **This script will kill any other running Java processes** running on your development machine before starting.
-Make sure to comment that line out before running the script if your running local Java processes that should not be shut down.
-If you're using Windows, make sure to run this command in bash.
+This script will run each of the 4 JVM applications in this example in a single terminal. **This script will kill any other running Java processes**.
+Make sure that you comment out the `killall java` line before executing the script, if you're running any Java processes that should not be shut down.
+If you're using Windows, make sure to run this command using bash.

 #### Eureka